THE PUCKING FUPPET CO.

 AdamFrancisProulx.com

-He was also the Creative Director of The Mission Business, the Digi award-winning experience design agency whose clients included Microsoft, Autodesk, Starbucks, CBC, MetroLinx and NASA.
-He has designed courseware and games with a number of organizations including OntarioLearn and Ubisoft.
+He was also the Creative Director of The Mission Business, the Digi award-winning experience design agency whose clients included Autodesk, Starbucks, CBC, MetroLinx and NASA.
+He has designed courseware and on- and off-screen games for a selection of organizations including OntarioLearn, Microsoft and Ubisoft.

 Byron holds a PhD in Interactive Theatre and Pervasive Transmedia Fiction from the Theatre and Performance Studies Department at York University and his criticism/art journalism has appeared in Scene Changes, EYE Weekly, AdBusters and IN Toronto magazine.
-He also directs audio books, including with Penguin Random House including works by Richard Wagamese, Michael Crummy, Thomas King and Ziya Tong.
+He also directs audio books, including the Headphone Award winning Empire of Wild by Cherie Dimaline and the Audie Nominated The Butcher and the Wren by Alaina Urquhart, host of the hit podcast Morbid.

 Alexander Baerg (original music) is a singer, actor, musician, audio engineer, and multi-instrumentalist.
 Past productions include: Godspell (first national tour), Country Sunshine, Fiddler On The Loose, Heart And Soul Of Broadway, Everything Elvis, Folks Like Us, Rockabilly Swingtime, Good Ol’ Country Gospel, Rocky Mountain High, The Power Of Song, East Coast Kitchen Party, You’ve Got a Friend, Murder For Two, Summer of 69, Hogan’s Hoedown (Victoria Playhouse in Petrolia), Dream a Little Dream (The Grand Theatre in London, Ontario), Twist and Shout, Million Dollar Quartet, Ring Of Fire (Chemainus Theatre Festival), Stan Rogers: A Matter Of Heart (The Guild in Charlottetown).